youcantgetme/TwitchLiveLeecher/README.md

 - Check interval
 The default listening interval is 180 seconds, change this via IDLE_TIME.

-- Audio only
-Set AUDIO_ONLY to 1 to record audio only, useful when just preventing from DMCA auto mute purpose.

 # Config by channel

 If no arguments on tail, setting from script will be use.